Forums

 -Does it let you keep spin from some of these surfaces if you upgrade it enough?

--Does it simply turn the lie into "more similar to fairway" affecting all different factors to a degree?
+-Does it simply turn the lie into "more similar to fairway" affecting all factors to a degree?

 What I can say for sure is it messes you up, I play by feel but for the most part you start kind of getting little routines for these lies..
 I'm in some nasty stuff: just go to punch, go 1/2 clubs up should be decent, that sort of thing..
 But now everything's off, this is doing something for sure.